उत्तिष्ठत जाग्रत प्राप्यवरान्निबोधत!

 The course was recorded live online, there are 10 sessions of 1.5h each led by Ram Vakkalanka and Löla Lhamo.
 Plus, unlimited online access to the recording of the course is included without any additional charge.

-We designed the course to be in three levels – Foundations (Level 1), Intermediate (Level 2) and Advanced (Level 3), for full immersion into beauty of Nada and Bhakti Yoga.
-Level 2 is starting 27-28 June 2020.
+We designed the course to be in three levels – Foundations (Level 1), Intermediate (Level 2) and Advanced (Level 3, coming live in 2021), for full immersion into beauty of Nada and Bhakti Yoga.

 The course is jointly certified by Sound Energy Medicine Practitioners Association, UK, and Akshara Yoga, India.